Hero Marketer

 How is this different from Looker Studio or the Google Ads dashboard?

-Looker Studio and the Google Ads UI show you the data.
-A Hero report builds the narrative: the headline that answers your CEO's question, the short paragraph on what moved and why, and the single next step, with the supporting metrics, trend, and campaign table underneath.
+Looker Studio and the Google Ads UI show you the data and leave the reading to you.
+Hero writes the narrative on top of it: the headline that answers your CEO's question, the short paragraph on what moved and why, and the next step, with the supporting metrics, trend, and campaign table underneath.
 Same numbers, different deliverable.
-The dashboard is for the operator.
-The brief is for the leadership room.
+You get it in both places, on the dashboard you open every morning and in the report you save and send.

 Why not just wait for the monthly agency report?